- Harris 314

 Principal Research Interest(s): Jewish History, Medieval European History

-David Shyovitz (Ph.D., University of Pennsylvania, 2011) is an Associate Professor in Northwestern's History Dept., and Director of the Crown Family Center for Jewish and Israel Studies.
+David Shyovitz (Ph.D., University of Pennsylvania, 2011) is Associate Professor of History and Director of NU's Crown Family Center for Jewish and Israel Studies.
 His research focuses on medieval European intellectual and cultural history, with a particular emphasis on Jewish history and Jewish-Christian relations.
-He is the author of A Remembrance of His Wonders: Nature and the Supernatural in Medieval Ashkenaz, published by the University of Pennsylvania Press in 2017.
+He is the author of A Remembrance of His Wonders: Nature and the Supernatural in Medieval Ashkenaz (Philadelphia, 2017), which was awarded the John Nicholas Brown Prize for best first book in Medieval Studies by the Medieval Academy of America.
 His current book project, "O Beastly Jew!"
 Jews, Animals, and Jewish Animals in the Middle Ages, explores the overlapping ways in which Jewish and Christian authors and artists distinguished humans from animals, and Jews from Christians, over the course of the Middle Ages.

 - A Remembrance of His Wonders: Nature and the Supernatural in Medieval Ashkenaz (Philadelphia: University of Pennsylvania Press, 2017).

 - "You Have Saved Me from the Judgment of Gehenna’: The Origins of the Mourner’s Kaddish in Medieval Ashkenaz,” AJS Review 39 (2015): 49-73.

 - “Beauty and the Bestiary: Animals, Wonder, and Polemic in Medieval Ashkenaz,” in The Jewish-Christian Encounter in Medieval Preaching, ed.
 Jonathan Adams and Jussi Hanska (London: Routledge, 2015), 215-39.